-- A. Twice annually, a count must be performed of all funds in all gaming areas (i.e. cages, vaults, and booths (including reserve areas)), kiosks, cash out ticket redemption machines, and change machines.
+- A. At least monthly, the cage accountability must be reconciled to the general ledger. - B. At least monthly, trace the amount of cage deposits to the amounts indicated in the bank statements. - C. Twice annually, a count must be performed of all funds in all gaming areas (i.e. cages, vaults, and booths (including reserve areas)), kiosks, cash out ticket redemption machines, and change machines.
 Count all chips and tokens by denomination and type.
 Count individual straps, bags, and imprest banks on a sample basis.
 Reconcile all amounts counted to the amounts recorded on the corresponding accountability forms to ensure that the proper amounts are recorded.
 Maintain documentation evidencing the amount counted for each area and the subsequent comparison to the corresponding accounting accountability form.
-The count must be completed within the same gaming day for all areas. - 1.
-Counts must be observed by an individual independent of the department being counted.
+The count must be completed within the same gaming day for all areas.

+- 1. Counts must be observed by an individual independent of the department being counted.
 It is permissible for the individual responsible for the funds to perform the actual count while being observed. - 2.
-Internal audit may perform and/or observe the two counts. - B. At least annually, select a sample of invoices for chips and tokens purchased, and trace the dollar amount from the purchase invoice to the accountability document that indicates the increase to the chip or token inventory to ensure that the proper dollar amount has been recorded. - C. At each business year end, create and maintain documentation evidencing the amount of the chip/token liability, the change in the liability from the previous year, and explanations for adjustments to the liability account including any adjustments for chip/token float. - D. At least monthly, review a sample of checks returned as non-compliant to determine that the required information was recorded by cage employee agent(s) when the check was processed immediately after receipt. - E. At least monthly, review exception reports for all computerized cage systems for propriety of transactions and unusual occurrences.
-The review must include, but is not

-- limited to, voided authorizations.
-All noted improper transactions or unusual occurrences identified must be investigated and the results documented. - F. Daily, reconcile all parts of forms used to document increases/decreases to the total cage inventory, investigate any variances noted, and document the results of such investigations.
+Internal audit may perform and/or observe the two counts. - D. At least annually, select a sample of invoices for chips and tokens purchased, and trace the dollar amount from the purchase invoice to the accountability document that indicates the increase to the chip or token inventory to ensure that the proper dollar amount has been recorded. - E. At each business year end, create and maintain documentation evidencing the amount of the chip/token liability, the change in the liability from the previous year, and explanations for adjustments to the liability account including any adjustments for chip/token float. - F. At least monthly, review a sample of returned checks to determine that the required information was recorded by cage employee(s) when the check was cashed. - G. At least monthly, review exception reports for all computerized cage systems for propriety of transactions and unusual occurrences.
+The review must include, but is not limited to, voided authorizations.
+All noted improper transactions or unusual occurrences identified must be investigated and the results documented. - H. Daily, reconcile all parts of forms used to document increases/decreases to the total cage inventory, investigate any variances noted, and document the results of such investigations.

-21.16 Inventory Audit Standards.
+21.10 Inventory Audit Standards.

-- A. At least monthly, verify receipt, issuance, and use of controlled inventory, including, but not limited to, keys, pre-numbered and/or multi-part forms. - B. Periodically perform minimum bankroll calculations to ensure that the gaming operation maintains cash in an amount sufficient to satisfy the gaming operation's obligations.
+- A. At least monthly, verify receipt, issuance, and use of controlled inventory, including, but not limited to, bingo cards, pull tabs, playing cards, keys, pre-numbered and/or multi-part forms. - B. Periodically perform minimum bankroll calculations to ensure that the gaming operation maintains cash in an amount sufficient to satisfy the gaming operation's obligations.